 - increased sensitivity to smells and touch

 The final phase is called the postdrome phase.
 It can cause mood changes that range from euphoria and feeling very happy to feeling tired and worn out.
-You may also have a dull headache.
-These symptoms usually last for about 24 hours.
+You may also have pain in the location where the headache was.

 Migraine treatments include medications to relieve your symptoms and prevent future attacks.
 If stress is causing your migraines, finding ways to reduce your stress levels can help prevent future attacks.